 Before You Start…

-• Fill 1 large donabe clay pot (or Dutch oven or any large pot) two-thirds full of water.
-Add 1 piece kombu (dried kelp) and soak in the water for at least 30 minutes.
-Meanwhile, you can prepare the other ingredients.
-The right image shows the kombu dashi broth after 30 minutes.
+• Fill 1 large donabe clay pot (or Dutch oven or any heavy-bottomed pot) two-thirds full of water.
+Add 1 piece kombu (dried kelp) and soak for at least 30 minutes.
+Meanwhile, prepare the other ingredients.
+The right image shows the kombu dashi after 30 minutes.
 Note: Use 1 piece of kombu per large donabe.
 If you‘re doubling this recipe, use two donabe and put 1 piece of kombu in each pot.

 Shabu Shabu 1

-• Prepare the udon noodles according to the instructions.
-Reheat 1 serving udon noodles (still frozen) in boiling water for 1 minute.
-Transfer the noodles to iced water to stop the cooking and drain well.
+• Prepare the udon noodles according to the package instructions.
+I use 1 serving udon noodles (still frozen) and reheat it in boiling water for 1 minute.
+Transfer them to iced water to stop the cooking, then drain well.
 Place on a plate and set aside.
-You‘ll end the meal with the udon course after you‘ve cooked and eaten all the other ingredients.
+The meal ends with the udon course after you‘ve eaten the main meal.

 Shabu Shabu 2

-• Cut 8 leaves napa cabbage into 2-inch (5-cm) pieces, and then cut each piece in half or into thirds.
+• Cut 8 leaves napa cabbage crosswise into 2-inch (5-cm) pieces, and then cut each piece in half or thirds lengthwise.
+Keep the tough/thick parts and leafy pieces in separate piles.

 Shabu Shabu 3